AleksandrVV/tarantool-lua/README.md

 For `luasocket` sockets and [sha1.lua](https://github.com/kikito/sha1.lua) are required.

-These can be installed using `luarocks install lua-resty-socket` and `luarocks install sha1`
+These can be installed using `luarocks install sha1`

 Synopsis